ColdJk/ColdJk/README.md

 ### Hi there 👋

-I'm Otstar Lin.
-A indie software developer and a college student.
+I'm Senkorl.
+A software developer.

 🌱 I’m currently learning: